2018 Madhya Pradesh Legislative Assembly election

 Elections to the Madhya Pradesh Legislative Assembly were held on 28 November 2018 to elect members of the 230 constituencies in Madhya Pradesh.
-The election was a direct political battle between the BJP and the INC. One of the main centers of attraction was the contest between Congress heavy-weight Arun Yadav and the then Chief Minister Shivraj Singh Chouhan.
+The results were declared on 11 December 2018.
+The election was a direct political battle between the BJP and the INC.

 While the Shivraj Singh Chouhan government vied to win for a consecutive 4th term, the INC fought for winning the state after 2003.
 The election led to a hung assembly, with the INC emerging as the single largest party with 114 seats and the BJP winning the popular vote and 109 seats.
 After the results, Congress and BSP formed the government with Kamal Nath becoming the chief minister.